Sid72020123/scratchconnect/README.md

 project!

 **This library needs a Scratch account.
-Visit the Scratch Website: [https://scratch.mit.edu/](https://scratch.mit.edu/) You also need to have Python Programming Language installed on your computer.**
+Visit the Scratch Website: [https://scratch.mit.edu/](https://scratch.mit.edu/) You also need to have the Python programming language installed on your computer.**

 **You need basic knowledge of Python.
 Using this library without the knowledge can be risky.**